Age Group: “The Waddlers”

 Our teachers attend special training in early childhood education so teachers understand the different stages of children’s development.
 Understanding development helps them guide the children’s behavior with patience and understanding.
 Each classroom at The Shyne School has two primary teachers to promote consistency and responsiveness.
 We have a low turnover rate that helps us provide a high level of care.

 With a group of 10:2 (5:1 ratio), teachers are able to be responsive to the children’s needs.
 When interacting with the children, teachers actively encourage and extend the children’s developing language.
 Teachers identify and label objects, feelings and actions while the children are going about their day.
-Children learn basic sign language to extend communication for talkers and non-talkers, such as the sign for more, eat, drink, want, tired, cold, and coat, etc. Children learn during daily routines as well as specially planned projects.
+Children learn basic sign language to extend communication for talkers and non-talkers, such as the sign for more, eat, drink, want, tired, cold, and coat, etc. Children learn during daily routines as well as specially planned projects that include Literacy, Pre-Math, Science, Art and Music and Movement.

 Children must be one year old by August 31st and walking to attend.
 Children will range from 12 to 23 months of age at the beginning of the year.
 They will move to the two year old classroom at the beginning of our school year in September.
 We move children by teacher recommendation and space available in the next class.
 This will be the group they will move with from classroom to classroom.
 They will all leave for Kindergarten together.
 Children need to move from a bottle of formula to a sippy cup of whole milk before they start.
 Bottles are not recommended past 12 months of age.
-We provide one afternoon nap but know that at the beginning of the year some children my need two naps on some days.
+We provide one afternoon nap .
+Parents are encouraged to prepare their child at home by adjusting their nap schedule so they are napping from 1 to 3 PM before they start.
+This will make the transition easier.

 We want to support parents in all areas of development and new milestones the children reach.
 We are limited to diapers and pull up’s in the Dewdrop class.
 We are not allowed to use potty training seats and we do not have toilets in the classroom.
 When children are at the level of staying dry for long periods of time in pull ups and they can ask to go to the bathroom we will take them to the toilets in the main building.
 Children must initiate the need to go and be able to hold it.
 Bathrooms are used by all the classrooms so children may have to wait to use the toilet.
 Please see our parent handbook for our potty learning strategies.